GISMentors/isprs-summer-school-2016/lesson5/wms.rst

         http://my.maps-domain.org/wms

-    The parameters for the request are stored at the end of the url starting by `?` sign.
+    The parameters for the request are stored at the end of the URL starting by `?` sign.
 Each parameter and it's value are separated with `&` sign: